Semper Paratus (march)

-"Semper Paratus" (Latin for "Always Ready") is a 1928 song and the official march of the United States Coast Guard, having been composed in 1927 by U.S. Coast Guard Captain Francis Saltus Van Boskerck.
+"Semper Paratus" (Latin for "Always Ready") is the official song and march of the United States Coast Guard.
+It was composed by U.S. Coast Guard Captain Francis Saltus Van Boskerck in 1927.
+It made its debut in 1928.

-Etymology
+Etymology of title

 Semper Paratus is the title of the song and is also the U.S. Coast Guard's official motto.
 The precise origin of the phrase is obscure, although the U.S. Coast Guard Historian's Office notes the first use was by the New Orleans Bee newspaper in 1836, in reference to the actions of the U.S. Revenue Cutter Service during the Ingham incident.

 History

 Composition

 The original lyrics (seen below) were written by Captain Francis Saltus Van Boskerck in 1922, at the cabin of USCGC Yamacraw in Savannah, Georgia; he wrote the music in 1927, on a "beat-up old piano" in Unalaska, Alaska.

+First performance

+During the run of A Girl in Every Port (1928 film) at the Fox Theater in Washington D.C., a detachment of 50 Coast Guard officers appeared at the theater for the debut of "Semper Paratus", the official song of the U.S. Coast Guard.
+The officers appeared at each performance during the playing of the song.
+Rear Admiral Frederick Billard was the Coast Guard commandant at the time.

 Lyrical modifications

 The current verse, as well as a second chorus, were written by Homer Smith, 3rd Naval District Coast Guard quartet; Chief Cole; and Lieutenant Walton Butterfield in 1943.
 In 1969, the first line of the chorus was changed from “So here's the Coast Guard marching song, We sing on land and sea.” to “We're always ready for the call, We place our trust in Thee.”